George Bentley (publisher): Early years

 George Bentley was born "at seven o'clock in the morning of Saturday" at an address in Dorset Square, then on the western edge of London, fourth of nine recorded children of the publisher Richard Bentley (1794-1871) by his marriage to Charlotte Botten/Bell (1800–1871).
 An uncle was the printer-antiquarian Samuel Bentley.
 Two elder brothers died in infancy.
 George Bentley's education included a period at the school run by the nonconformist minister, John Potticary, in Blackheath, which also numbered Benjamin Disraeli among its alumni.
 Bentley went on to King's College London, concluding his formal education and entering his father's "publishing office" when he was 17.
 During the next few years he was able to travel abroad, and was in Rome in 1849 when French troops entered the city to put down a republican rebellion.
 Later in life he restricted his travel to occasional vacations at health resorts in the British Isles.
 He was a lifelong asthmatic.

 Publishing

-Bentley's father had launched a literary magazine in 1836 to which the son contributed positive reviews of novels by the still relatively unknown Wilkie Collins.
+Bentley's father had launched a literary magazine, Bentley's Miscellany, in 1836 to which the son contributed positive reviews of novels by the still relatively unknown Wilkie Collins.
 A cause of tension between father and son arose when Richard Bentley believed he had been excluded from commercial discussions involving George Bentley and the author.
 Sources imply that this was not the only time that disagreements broke out between Richard and George Bentley during the early years of George's publishing career.
 As George became more of a driving force in the inter-generational partnership, the firm became known for its eye-catching and confidence inspiring book bindings.
 A later admirer was the novelist Michael Sadleir, who wrote that no rival publisher "went in so thoroughly and so persistently ... for all the panoply of glitter and colour ... [that betokened ] ... prosperity, confidence, and peace".